 As demonstrated above, Valley View has taken significant measures to improve air quality and ventilation in our buildings, to combat the Coronavirus throughout our district.
 These measures are sanctioned and recommended by IDPH/ISBE published guidelines, and just as important, recommended by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers), the gold standard used globally by the mechanical industry.

 Handwashing & Respiratory Etiquette

-According to the Centers for Disease Control, practicing appropriate hand hygiene, including the use of alcohol based hand rub (hand-sanitizer) or handwashing is a simple and effective way to prevent the spread of Coronavirus Disease 2019 (COVID-19).
+According to the CDC, practicing appropriate hand hygiene, including the use of alcohol-based hand rub (hand sanitizer) or handwashing is a simple and effective way to prevent the spread of Coronavirus Disease 2019 (COVID-19).

 The District intends to encourage frequent and proper hand hygiene by implementing the following changes:

 - Ensuring availability of supplies such as soap and paper towels, hand sanitizer, tissues, etc.